indexphonemica/pfeature/rule_format.md

 ## alias

 `__meta alias {name} : [features]` sets aliases, which are like variables except immutable.
 Aliases can be used instead of feature values in glyph definitions, but must be prefixed with the sigil `*`.
-Alias definitions are hoisted.
+Alias definitions are hoisted in one step: base and modifier definitions can use alias definitions that appear later in the file, but other alias definitions can't.

 For example:
 ```